firmwarelife/LinkList_Find_Middle_Node/README.md

 # LinkList_Find_Middle_Node
-Find the middle node using tinkliest
+Find the middle node using linklist